squirtle-squadron/cms/README.md

 the ajax requests, the handlebars, and base html/css into two sections.
 Once each part was finished we came together as a team to discuss both sides and test them before we brought them together.

 ---
+# Major Hurdles and Unsolved Problems
+We ran into two major issues one was a [Git issue](https://github.com/ga-wdi-boston/team-project/issues/243) In this issue we had an problem with a merge conflict that eventually caused a bigger problem.
+This happened because two groups were working on the same file in different branches.
+The second major issue, was a back end deploy issue that revolved around a small typo that caused a way bigger problem.
+[404 issue](https://github.com/ga-wdi-boston/team-project/issues/250)

+---
 # User Stories:
+As a user I want to be able to make an account and store information.
+As a user I want to be able to change my data.
+As a user I want to be able to sign in and out so that only I can edit my data.
+As a user I want to be able to post content to my blog, and share it.
+As a User I want to be able to post a new web page.
+As a user I want to be able to edit and delete my blogs and pages.
+As a user I want to be able to edit the html on my page.
+As a user I want to be able to find other peoples blogs.
+As a user I want to be able to add pictures and links to my page.

+---
+# ERD

+---
+# Wire Frames